jbubriski/arcane-adventures/_posts/2023-12-19-aarns-sacculum-infinitum.md

     He pulled the heavy oak door open, gently closing it behind him.
 Compared to the pitch-black interior of the mansion, the moonlight may as well have been full daylight.
 He waited for a moment for his eyes to adjust and methodically navigated the rooms until he found the main study.
 </div>
 <div class="read-aloud">
     The study was clean and lightly furnished.
 It was then that Aarn realized that the furnishings in the house were all of a peculiar style.
-The few things that were there were quite ornate, but not in a style he was familiar.
+The few things that were there were quite ornate, but not in a style he was familiar with.
 </div>
 <div class="read-aloud">
-    Aaris just might be the most lucrative job I've ever pulled.
+    "This just might be the most lucrative job I've ever pulled.
 It's full to the brim, I could barely carry it here!"
 </div>

 {% assign image = page.images[1] %}